From my personal experience, here is how to spend a weekend in Riga, Latvia in winter!

 Speaking of food, Riga’s Central Market is the best place to shop for local food.

-I was amazed at how cheap some things were here, like nuts and dried fruit!
+I was amazed at how cheap some things were at the Central Market, and all the vendors were really nice.

 Also, this is a great place to buy some classic dark rye bread, which is a staple food in Northern Europe and Scandinavia.